microsoft/vscode-docs/api/extension-capabilities/theming.md

 ![color-theme](./images/theming/color-theme.png)

-As you can see in the illustration, Color Theme defines two mappings, `color` and `tokenColors` that determine the color of UI Components and Text Tokens.
+As you can see in the illustration, Color Theme defines two mappings, `colors` for UI Component colors and `tokenColors` for Text Token colors.

-You can see how each UI Component corresponds to the color key code at the [Theme Color Reference](/api/references/theme-color) topic.
+[Theme Color Reference](/api/references/theme-color) is a good starting point for customizing UI Component colors.

 If you want to change the color of text in your editor, you need to know how the text is tokenized.
 VS Code provides a handy command "Developer: Inspect TM Scopes" that shows you the TextMate scopes of each syntax token in the editor.